-В. B. Why Wealth Management Strategies, Including Investment Mana, Strategies, Are Entirely Different for the Private Wealth Invest Comparison to the Institutional Investor and Why Tax Management Str Are an Important Consideration for the Private Wealth Investor 1. his E ess Gives the Private Investor Significant After Tax Subsidies for quity Investments in Comparison to His Fixed Income ments.
+В. Strates Comp gies, A arison to Management Strategies, Including Investment Management re Entirely Different for the Private Wealth Investor in the Institutional Investor and Why Tax Management Strategies ant Consideration for the Private Wealth Investor 13 1. his E ess Gives the Private Investor Significant After Tax Subsidies for quity Investments in Comparison to His Fixed Income ments.
 13 2. is the Efficient Investment Frontier for the Private Investor?
 It is Probably Not What You Learned in Finance Class.)
 13 3. are the Key Components of Structuring a Wealth Management gy for a Private Investor?
-14 C. Utilize Locati e a Cor on of A of This Paper: Explore Wealth Management Strategies That mbination of Effective Estate Planning Strategies, Optimized asset Classes in Family Entities and Basis Enhancing Strategies to Income Taxes and Transfer Taxes on a Net Basis.
+15 C. Utilize Locati e a Cor on of A of This Paper: Explore Wealth Management Strategies That mbination of Effective Estate Planning Strategies, Optimized sset Classes in Family Entities and Basis Enhancing Strategies to a Income Taxes and Transfer Taxes on a Net Basis.
 15 III.
-EMENT STRATEGIES THAT USE GRANTOR TRUSTS TO YER'S TOTAL NET INCOME AND TRANSFER TAXES 15 A. Contri buting a and/or Selling Assets to a Grantor Trust.
-15 1.
-The To echnique 15 2.
+TEGIE MANAGEMENT AND ASSET CLASS LOCATION H GRANTOR TRUSTS TO LOWER A DONOR FAMILY'S ME AND TRANSFER TAXES 16 A. Contri buting a and/or Selling Assets to a Grantor Trust 16 1.
+The Te echnique 16 2.
 Advan tages of the Technique 17 a.
 Tax advantage.
 17 b.
 The appreciation of the assets of the trust above the interest of the note used in any sale to a grantor trust for the grantor's spouse will not be taxable in the grantor/seller's estate 19 c.
 The advantage of locating income tax inefficient asset classes inside a grantor trust that is not subject to estate taxes 19 d.
 Location of tax inefficient classes in a grantor trust, and managing the grantor trust through substitution strategies, further enhances the after tax advantage of a low turnover index fund.
-22 e. further enhances the after tax advantage of a low turnover index
+22 e.
+Flexibility advantages of gifting and selling non-managing interests in family entities to a grantor trust in which the grantor's spouse is a beneficiary.
+22 f.
+The taxpayer may retain investment control of the family's assets and may also retain limited control of any distributions from the transferred entity interests to family members 23

-SSE01WA ii
+SSE01WP ii